-This is also referred to as a spontaneous Organization in the sense that it is not as a result of a conscious plan.
+Informal Organisation: this is also referred to as a spontaneous organisation in the sense that it is not as a result of a conscious plan.

-In many businesses, large or small, there is usually a tendency for an informal Organization to grow up and operate concurrently.
-This may be to remedy inherent shortfalls in the organization or to take advantage of a weak manager, anticipate natural changes eventually requiring the taking of formal action.
+In many businesses, large or small, there is usually a tendency for an informal organisation to grow up and operate concurrently.
+This may be to remedy inherent shortfalls in the organisation or to take advantage of a weak manager, anticipate natural changes eventually requiring the taking of formal action.
 In the view of R.B.
-Ayanniyi, informal organizations can assist in achieving better co-operation and motivation of workers if properly encouraged.
+Ayanniyi, informal organisations can assist in achieving better co-operation and motivation of workers if properly encouraged.

-Some elements of informal organizations are:
+Some elements of informal organisations are:

-- They can lead to meritocracy - Employee reactions in certain situations may become unpredictable - Planning becomes difficult - They lead to short-circuiting in the management decision chain.
+- they can lead to meritocracy, - employee reactions in certain situations may become unpredictable, - planning becomes difficult, - they lead to short-circuiting in the management decision chain.

-3.3 PRINCIPLES OF ORGANISATION
+3.3 Principles of Organisation

-The principles of organization as formulated by Henri Fayol are:
+The principles of organisation as formulated by Henri Fayol are:

-- 1. Division of work: Increase productivity as a result of specialization - 2.
-Authority & Responsibility: The right to give order.
+- 1. Division of work: increase productivity as a result of specialisation - 2.
+Authority and responsibility: the right to give order.
 This should be commensurate with responsibility. - 3.
-Discipline: There must respect for and obedience to the rules and objectives of the organization. - 4.
-Unity of Command: Each subordinate should recome under from and be responsible to one superior. - 5.
-Unity of Direction: Every part should contribute to the attainment of the enterprise objective. - 6.
-Subordination of Individual Interest: The interest of the employee or group should not prevail over the interest of the organization. - 7.
-Remuneration: Workers must be paid fair wages for services rendered. - 8.
-Centralization: There should be a balance between concentration and distribution of authority in the organization.\ - 9.
-Scalar Chain: There should be clear line of unbroken authority. - 10.
-Order: There should be social and material order.
-A place for everything and everything in their places. - 11.
-Equity: Fairness, cordiality, kindness and justice based on predetermined norms. - 12.
-Stability of Tenure: Job security should be used to reward good performance. - 13.
-Espirit de Corps: Unity in strength. - 14.
-Initiatives: All personnel must be allowed to show their initiative in some way.
+Discipline: there must respect for and obedience to the rules and objectives of the organisation. - 4.
+Unity of command: each subordinate should be responsible to the superior officer.

+- 5. Unity of direction: every part should contribute to the attainment of the enterprise objective. - 6.
+Subordination of individual interest: the interest of the employee or group should not prevail over the interest of the organisation. - Remuneration: workers must be paid fair wages for services rendered. - 8. centralisation: there should be a balance between concentration and distribution of authority in the organisation. - 9.
+Scalar chain: there should be clear line of unbroken authority. - 10.
+Order: there should be social and material order.
+There should be a place for everything and everything in its place. - 11.
+Equity: fairness, cordiality, kindness and justice based on predetermined norms. - 12.
+Stability of tenure: job security should be used to reward good performance. - 13.
+Esprit de corps: unity in strength. - 14.
+Initiatives: all personnel must be allowed to show their initiatives in some way.

-Enumerate the common characteristics of an organization.
+Enumerate the common characteristics of an organisation.